Add This Site:

 Tuscan style window coverings are an all-white affair.

-They're usually rather simple, and old pieces of Tuscan style drapery are almost always handmade.
+They're usually rather simple, and old pieces of

-There's enough variety in styles to keep you entertained for a long time, and if you're the crafty type, you could have some fun copying the styles that work best for your home.
+And if you're the crafty type, you could have some fun copying the Tuscan style curtains that work best for your home.

-This page is about simple window curtain treatments in traditional Tuscan homes.
+This page is about simple window curtain treatments

 To jump to a particular section, please click the respective link:

-tuscan window treatments 6 Houses in Tuscany have casement windows that open into the room.
+Houses in Tuscany have casement windows that open into the room.

 Tuscan window treatments are usually attached to the window frame itself, rather than to a curtain rod on the wall above the window.